 Meet Our Confidant:

 At Confidants we thrive on discovery.
-We're on a mission to explore everything from brands and makers to new voices and stories in hopes of sparking a conversation around design, conscious consumption, real talk, and whatever else is on our radar.
-We are women with a deep curiosity and passion for self-discovery.
+Like treasure hunters digging for gold, we're on a mission to explore everything from brands and makers to new voices and stories.
+We want to share what we find, helping spark a conversation around design, conscious consumption, storytelling + real talk, and whatever else is on our radar as women with a deep curiosity for self-discovery.

 As the community grows, we plan to shine a light on friends (old + new) who encapsulate the Confidants spirit.

 Maya Goldfine is one of those people.